In health care, self-care is any necessary human monitoring function that’s under individual control, thoughtful and self-initiated.

 And, no, it isn’t selfish!
-The more you nurture yourself, the better you are at supporting others.
+The more you cultivate yourself, the better you’re at supporting others.

-Self-care is any activity that we do deliberately to take care of our mental, emotional, and physical health.
+Self-care is any activity that we do intentionally to take care of our mental, emotional, and physical health.
 Although it’s a simple concept, in theory, it’s something we often overlook.
-Good self-care is key to enhanced mood and reduced anxiety.
-It’s also key to a good relationship with oneself and others.
+Good self-care is important to a good life, enhanced mood and reduced anxiety.
+It’s also important to a good relationship with oneself and others.

 In a few words, self-care is the key to living a balanced life.